-Indicator Sub-indicator Substantial deficiencies Risk classification Recommendations Several stages in the control process lack a risk- based methodology high Developing a risk-based control methodology that can be applied throughout the entire control process (the universal control of the riskiest projects) Sub-indicator 12(a): Legal framework, organisation and processes of the control system Sub-indicator 12(b): Co- ordination of controls and audits of public procurement Sub-indicator 12(c): Enforcement and follow-up on findings and recommendations Sub-indicator 12(d): Qualification and training to conduct procurement audits Domestic and European Union control practices differ from each other average Holistic consideration and rationalisation of the control process, separation of duties Methodological/practical guidelines of certain bodies are not developed in view of the entire control process, are not harmonised average Single source of truth methodological guidelines containing continuously updated audit results, cases with practical examples adapted to different control levels, continuous follow- up with educational materials and training opportunities country has effective control The lack of communication of control aspects followed by certain control bodies average Publishing supporting materials, methodological guidelines based on the control practice and updating them at specified intervals. systems The information on public procurement projects is incomplete and fragmented average Designing the collection of control information/data in a holistic approach - traceability, possibility to review the whole process in each case, introduction of unique external and internal identifiers.
+Indicator Sub-indicator Substantial deficiencies Risk classification Recommendations Several stages in the control process lack a risk- based methodology high Developing a risk-based control methodology that can be applied throughout the entire control process (the universal control of the riskiest projects) framework, organisation and processes of the control system Sub-indicator 12(b): Co- ordination of controls and audits of public procurement Sub-indicator 12(c): Enforcement and follow-up on findings and Domestic and European Union control practices differ from each other average Holistic consideration and rationalisation of the control process, separation of duties Indicator 12: The Methodological/practical guidelines of certain bodies are not developed in view of the entire control process, are not harmonised average Single source of truth methodological guidelines containing continuously updated audit results, cases with practical examples adapted to different control levels, continuous followup with educational materials and training opportunities country has effective control and audit The lack of communication of control aspects followed by certain control bodies average Publishing supporting materials, methodological guidelines based on the control practice and updating them at specified intervals. systems The information on public procurement projects is incomplete and fragmented average Designing the collection of control information/data in a holistic approach - traceability, possibility to review the whole process in each case, introduction of unique external and internal identifiers.
 Analysing a database like this would assist in future inspections and help develop methodological guidelines.
 Inspection capacity shortage average Managing capacity shortages; and training and recruiting professionals, or engaging them as external experts, who can effectively examine professional and content (e.g. technical) issues.
 Investigating conflict of interest when engaging external experts.